 Born in Yorkshire in the UK (home of modest folks).
 My parents moved me to Lancashire at an early age.
 I didn’t enjoy school (hence the poor grammar that some of you have undoubtedly picked up on).
-My first teacher didn’t like naturally left-hand d children such as I; and at the age of five, I was subjected to her leading the whole class with a song, “David Wilson is no good, chop him up for firewood.”.
-I was put of school and education for the next decade or so.
+My first teacher didn’t like naturally left-handed children such as I; and at the age of five, I was subjected to her leading the whole class with a song, “David Wilson is no good, chop him up for firewood.”.
+I was put off school and education for the next decade or so.
 I didn’t excel at sport, and for that matter, not many other subjects (other than physics, religious education, oral English, and geography).
 I finished school at 16 with no GSCEs to speak of.

 I coasted around, not fully knowing what I wanted to do in life.
 I worked as an apprentice gardener, forestry worker, shop assistant, etc. Then I had a Sliding Doors Moment and ended up working as a nursing auxiliary in an acute learning disabilities hospital.
 I’d never considered a career in health and social care.
-However, I got a taste for it and realised that I needed to go back into education if I wanted to advance in my career path.
+However, I got a taste for it and realised that I needed to go back to education if I wanted to advance in my career path.
 I worked hard, trying to catch up on what I had missed out on as a teenager.
 I went to FE college, before going to University.
 I qualified as a social worker, and have since gone on to further studies at post-graduate level, most recently finishing my MSc in Advanced Practitioner (Evidence Based Practice).
 I am loving education, and would appreciate the opportunity to undertake a PhD – but that might be on hold for a little while, whilst my youngest son finishes school.